 - When a petition is being considered by Cabinet or Council, following investigation and a report being brought back, the lead petitioner will be invited to address the Cabinet or Council, outlining the reasons for the submission of the petition and what action they would like the Council to take.
-The lead petitioner (or his or her representative) will be given the opportunity to present this information and the petition will then be discussed by Councillors.
-A Ward Councillor can, at the request of the lead signatory, present the petition to Cabinet or Council on behalf of the relevant petitioners. - Should two petitions be received on the same issue (one in support and one opposing a course of action) then both lead petitioners will be invited to address Cabinet or Council at the same time. - The relevant Ward Member(s), Cabinet Member(s) and officers will be informed when a valid petition covering their Wards and areas of responsibility is received and when and how the petition will be considered. - The lead petitioner will be informed, in writing, of the Cabinet or Council's decision and this information will also be published on the Council's website.
-If a further meeting is to be held to consider the issues raised in the petition, the lead petitioner will be supplied with the relevant details and be given the opportunity to attend and address the meeting and if appropriate, answer any questions posed at the meeting.

-- Relevant officers will be required to attend any meeting to assist in the scrutiny and investigation of issues raised in the petition.
-As a general principle, the relevant officers should be at a Service Manager level or above. - Where possible, the consideration of a petition will be held in public but, in exceptional circumstances, it may be necessary for an issue to be considered as an 'exempt' item under the Local Government Act 1972, the Access to Information Act 1985 and other relevant legislation.
-In such circumstances, the lead petitioner, public and press will be excluded from the meeting (or part of it) but the reasons for their exclusion will be clearly communicated. - A schedule will be compiled and maintained for all petitions received and will be available for public inspection on request and the name (but not contact details) of the lead signatory will be listed on the schedule.
+The lead petitioner (or his or her representative) will be given the opportunity to present this information have a time limit of three minutes for their speech and the petition will then be discussed by Councillors.
+A Ward Councillor can, at the request of the lead signatory petitioner, present the petition to Cabinet or Council on behalf of the relevant petitioners. - Should two petitions be received on the same issue (including if one is in support and one opposing a course of action) then both lead petitioners will be invited to address Cabinet or Council at the same time. - The relevant Ward Member(s), Cabinet Member(s) and officers will be informed when a valid petition covering their Wards and areas of responsibility is received and when and how the petition will be considered. - The lead petitioner will be informed, in writing, of the Cabinet or Council's decision and this information will also be published on the Council's website via the Minutes of the relevant meeting at which the petition was dealt with.
+If a further meeting is to be held to consider the issues raised in the petition, the lead petitioner will be supplied with the relevant details and will also be given the opportunity to attend and address the that meeting and if appropriate, answer any questions posed at the meeting. - Relevant Officers will be required to attend any meeting to assist in the scrutiny and investigation of issues raised in the petition.
+As a general principle, the relevant Officers should be at a Head of Service level or above. - Where possible, the consideration of a petition will be held in public but, in exceptional circumstances, it may be necessary for an issue to be considered as a "exempt" item under the Local Government Act 1972, the Access to Information Act 1985 and other relevant legislation.
+In such circumstances, the lead petitioner, public and press will be excluded from the meeting (or part of it) but the reasons for their exclusion will be clearly communicated to them and will also be included in the Minutes of that meeting. - A schedule will be compiled and maintained for all petitions received and will be available for public inspection on request and the name (but not contact details) of the lead signatory will be listed on the schedule.

-Petitions Received in Respect of Planning and other Regulatory Matters
+Petitions Received in Respect of Planning, the Local Plan making process and other Regulatory Matters

-Petitions received in respect of planning or licensing applications shall not be treated as petitions for the purposes of this scheme but will be sent to the Council's Planning or Public Experience Department and considered as representations received in relation to that particular application or planning matter.
+Petitions received in respect of planning or licensing applications shall not be treated as petitions for the purposes of this scheme but will be sent to the Council's Planning or Operational Services Departments and considered as representations received in relation to that particular application or planning matter.